OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 There is no decryption of encrypted traffic, so once the handshake is complete continued tracking of the session is of limited use.
-The ``no-reassemble`` option controls the behaviour after the handshake.
+The ``no-reassemble`` option controls the behavior after the handshake.

 If ``no-reassemble`` is set to ``true``, all processing of this session is stopped.
 No further parsing and inspection happens.
 If ``bypass`` is enabled